sheimoria/tp/docs/UserGuide.md

 ### View All Meetings: `meetings`

-Shows all upcoming meetings.
+Shows all meetings.
+If an index is provided, only shows meetings with the specified client.

+Format: `meetings [INDEX]`

+Examples:
-Format: `meetings`
+- `meetings`
+- `meetings 2`

 ### Edit Meeting Details: `editMeeting`